-To successfully complete the track course component of the program requires a selection of courses that meets the following goals:
+To successfully complete the BME elective component of the program requires a selection of courses that meets the following goals:

-- 1. a minimum of 15 credit hours of course work, of which - at least 5 hours must be from courses taught in the College of Engineering and/or the College of Mines & Earth Sciences (ensures meeting ABET course requirements), and - 3. at least 9 of the hours must be at the upper division level (3000 or above). - 4. and of which up to 3 may come from upper division courses outside the colleges of Science and Engineering, provided they are approved by the Major Advisor before they are taken.
+- 1. a minimum of 15 credit hours of course work, of which - 2. at least 5 hours must be from courses taught in the College of Engineering and/or the College of Mines & Earth Sciences (ensures meeting ABET course requirements), and - 3. at least 9 of the hours must be at the upper division level (3000 or above). - 4. and of which up to 3 may come from upper division courses outside the colleges of Science and Engineering, or be non-technical classes taught within the College of Engineering, provided they are approved by the Major Advisor before they are taken.
 The goal of such classes is to provide exposure to materials from other disciplines, e.g., Business, Law, Ethics, that directly support the individual goals of each student.
 All such courses must have a significant and direct link to engineering and must deepen the skill set and exposure of students in a field related to Biomedical Engineering.
+Note again that if a students would like to take a course from this category, the course must be approved by the Undergraduate Chairperson BEFORE it is taken.